-The Company's funding, liquidity and exposure to interest rate risks are managed within a framework of policies and guidelines authorised by the Board of Directors.
+The Company's exposure to funding, liquidity, interest rate, inflation and foreign currency risks are managed within a framework of policies and guidelines authorised by the Board of Directors.
 In accordance with these policies financial derivative instruments are used to manage interest rate and currency exposure.